This Summer Explore the Best of Vail

 Hike Up, Zip Down, and Eat Around: A Day of Play in Vail

 Enjoy an action-packed day that takes you up one of Vail’s iconic backcountry trails and ends with ziplining over one of its famous Back Bowls.

-Drive to East Vail to enjoy part or all of the Gore Creek Lake Trail, an 11-mile round-trip hike to Gore Lake.
+Drive ??do we want to promote driving to trail head or bus to hike? to East Vail to enjoy part or all of the Gore Creek Lake Trail, an 11-mile round-trip hike to Gore Lake.
 If you want to get in some afternoon activities, we suggest hiking up just part of the way – there’s plenty of beauty to enjoy with Gore Creek winding next to the path the whole way.
 Enjoy the sounds of the creek as you wander through aspen stands and meadows of wildflowers, and navigate fun water crossings.View Hike

 Lunch & an adrenaline rush

 If you’ve left time to enjoy additional activities in the afternoon, we suggest parking in Lionshead and grabbing a quick bite at Moe’s Original BBQ before heading up the Eagle Bahn Gondola for adrenaline-filled activities on the mountain at Epic Discovery.
 You can even grab Moe’s Bama-style BBQ to-go and enjoy it on Talon’s Deck at the top of the mountain. ??is Talon’s going to like us suggesting bringing food from somewhere else to eat there vs. buying food from Talons??